-Is It Ok To Lie About Your Age On A Dating Profile?
-Why Do Guys And Girls Lie About Their Age On Online Dating Apps How Old Should Your Online Dating Photos Be?
+Is It Ok To Lie About Age On Dating Sites?
+Why Do Guys And Girls Use Deceiving Online Dating Photos?
+How Old Should Your Online Dating Photos Be?
+Catfishing

 When it comes to online dating profiles, one of the questions I get often from men and women is: “Is it ok to lie about my age on my dating profile?”
 It’s something I hear from both genders from those in their 30s to those in their 60s.
 There are many reasons why someone might be tempted to shave off a few years about their age but my hard line stance on this topic is a firm no. I’ve actually turned down working with folks on their dating profiles and photos over this seemingly small detail.